-When you take time to study photography, you’ll find that you take it a lot of elements in without even realising it.
+When you take time to study photography, you’ll find that you take in a lot of elements without even realising it.

 When you know your way around even the basics of composition, it really does become second nature with a bit of practice.